Sick Note for Burnout

 Doctor reviews your case

 A GMC-registered GP assesses your submission individually.
-No automated approvals.
+Every case is reviewed by a named doctor listed on the GMC register.
 If the doctor cannot issue a certificate, you receive a full refund.

 Receive your sick note